×

 Understanding payment and beneficiary terms

-With an over-50s life insurance policy, you will normally need to select someone to be your policy beneficiary.
+With over-50’s life insurance, you will normally need to select someone to be your policy beneficiary.
 That’s the person who will use your Death Certificate to claim under the policy when the time comes, and they are normally your next-of-kin.
 Once they have received the lump-sum payout from your policy, the beneficiary will be responsible for utilising these funds as per your funeral wishes.

 There are also different payment terms that you can select from which have their own costs and benefits.
 For instance, a whole life term, as long as you keep paying monthly premiums, will give you life insurance for your whole life.
 Fixed-term life insurance, on the other hand, gives you life insurance coverage for a set period of time, e.g., 10, 15 or 20 years.
 The monthly premium for this type of coverage tends to be lower because the risk of the insurer needing to payout is lower.
 But when the insurance term ends, there’s no payout; you simply need to start a new one if you want to remain covered.